dedix-7/alx-higher_level_programming/0x0C-python-almost_a_circle/tests/README.md

 # About
-Tjhis contains the various test folders each folder is a python package
+This folder is for all the tests related to the tasks.
+It is given for each task, a tes file
+One test file for each task